Beta-lactamase: NDM-1 (New Delhi metallo-β-lactamase) (class B)

-Treatment of ESBL/AmpC/carbapenemases
+Treatment of pathogens that produce ESBL/AmpC/carbapenemases

 General overview

 In general, an isolate is suspected to be an ESBL producer when it shows in vitro susceptibility to the cephamycins (cefoxitin, cefotetan) but resistance to the third-generation cephalosporins and to aztreonam.
 Moreover, one should suspect these strains when treatment with these agents for gram-negative infections fails despite reported in vitro susceptibility.
 Once an ESBL-producing strain is detected, the laboratory should report it as "resistant" to all penicillins, cephalosporins, and aztreonam, even if it is tested (in vitro) as susceptible.
 Associated resistance to aminoglycosides and trimethoprim-sulfamethoxazole, as well as high frequency of co-existence of fluoroquinolone resistance, creates problems.
 Beta-lactamase inhibitors such as clavulanate, sulbactam, and tazobactam in vitro inhibit most ESBLs, but the clinical effectiveness of beta-lactam/beta-lactamase inhibitor combinations cannot be relied on consistently for therapy.
 Cephamycins (cefoxitin and cefotetan) are not hydrolyzed by majority of ESBLs, but are hydrolyzed by associated AmpC-type β-lactamase.
 Also, β-lactam/β-lactamase inhibitor combinations may not be effective against organisms that produce AmpC-type β-lactamase.
 Sometimes these strains decrease the expression of outer membrane proteins, rendering them resistant to cephamycins.
 In vivo studies have yielded mixed results against ESBL-producing K. pneumoniae.
 (Cefepime, a fourth-generation cephalosporin, has demonstrated in vitro stability in the presence of many ESBL/AmpC strains.)
 Currently, carbapenems are, in general, regarded as the preferred agent for treatment of infections due to ESBL-producing organisms.
 Carbapenems are resistant to ESBL-mediated hydrolysis and exhibit excellent in vitro activity against strains of Enterobacteriaceae expressing ESBLs.